fileverse/fileverse-ddoc/README.md

 - `npm i`
 - `npm run dev`

-It will open up a vite server, that will have the DPage Editor
+It will open up a vite server, that will have the Ddoc Editor